All Eyes on the NCAA Tourney

 The official bracket is released on March 11.
 Until then, teams will be focused on extending their season by playing for conference titles and the attached automatic qualifier, or clinching one of 36 coveted at-large bids from the Selection Committee.

 Reserve your living room TV, scout out the best seats at your favorite sports bars, or get discounted tickets, because however the seeding shakes out, the first weekend is the second-best weekend (behind the Final Four obviously).

 Plain and simple, it's 48 basketball games over four days.
 At tip-off, coaches, players and fans forget about regular season records and tournament seeds.
 It's one-and-done basketball, and no one wants to see their season end.
 Anything can happen:

 - A No. 1 seed has never lost in the first round, even before the tournament expanded to 64 teams in 1985.

-- Going into the 2017 tournament, the No. 8 vs. 9 matchup proves it’s the toughest draw, as the results are an even split – each team has won 64 games, and 30 games have been decided by three or fewer points.
+- Going into the 2018 tournament, the No. 8 vs. 9 matchup is almost always up for grabs: The higher No. 8 seed has won 67 of 132 matchups, and 31 games have been decided by three or fewer points.

-- Since 2012, four No. 15 seeds have upset the No. 2, including Middle Tennessee over Michigan State last year.
+- Since 2012, four No. 15 seeds have upset the No. 2, including Middle Tennessee over Michigan State in 2016.
 In 2012, neither Georgetown nor Missouri made it out of the Round of 64 as No. 2 seeds.

-- In 2014, No. 8 Kentucky beat No. 1 Wichita State, 78-76, in the second round.
+- Top seeds are far from safe.
+In 2014, No. 8 Kentucky beat No. 1 Wichita State, 78-76, in the second round.
 The next day, No. 7 UConn defeated No. 2 Villanova, 77-65.
 Both continued to run through the tournament and met in the National Championship, with UConn winning 60-54.